CENTRAL - MID-LEVELS ESCALATORS

 HOLLYWOOD ROAD TO STAUNTON STREET

-From the footbridge over Hollywood a short set of escalators leads down to Shelley Street, where the long series of 20 escalators leading to Mid-Levels begin.
+From the footbridge over Hollywood Road a short set of escalators leads down to Shelley Street, where the long series of 20 escalators leading to Mid-Levels begin.

 Escalators from the Hollywood Road footbridge lead down to Shelley Street and the next leg of the journey